 So where does D-Wave fit in?

-While D-Wave is not a universal quantum computer and can only be used for a small class of problems, D-Wave was one of the first companies that brought widespread interest to the field.
+While D-Wave is not a universal quantum computer and is more effective for a smaller class of problems, D-Wave was one of the first companies that brought widespread interest to the field.
 D-Wave has sold 3 quantum computers so far: to Google, Lockheed, and Los Alamos National Lab (and the NSA?).

 In December 2015, Google released a “watershed” quantum computing announcement about their 100 million fold improvement in a specialized problem engineered to show the power of D-Wave (Read the articles below, and the independent analysis here on the speedup by Dr. Scott Aaronson)